-The United Kingdom is internationally renowned for the quality of its undergraduate education, and the almost universal requirement that students complete a large, final-year research project or dissertation plays a large role in that reputation.
+The UK is internationally renowned for the quality of its undergraduate education, and the almost universal requirement that students complete a large, final-year research project or dissertation plays a large role in that reputation.
 Despite the continuing strong support for undergraduate research across the academy, the status of methods teaching in the social sciences, particularly quantitative methods, has long been a cause of concern.
-A range of reports have proclaimed the need to boost quantitative skills among undergraduates (Commission on the Social Sciences 2003; The Higher Education Funding Council for England 2005; Rice and Fairgrieve, 2001; MacInnes 2009; 2015).
-Surveys of social science disciplines such as sociology (Williams et al 2008; MacInnes 2015) and politics (Adeney and Carey, 2009; Parker 2010; MacInnes 2015) have found a lack of quantitative methods training across most programmes.
-MacInnes (2015) analyses data from the Futuretrack survey, which followed the cohort of students entering UK higher education in 2005-6, and confirms that a large majority of students in the social sciences outside of economics used numerical data only ‘a little’ at most in their degree.
+A range of reports has proclaimed the need to boost quantitative skills among undergraduates (Commission on the Social Sciences, 2003; Higher Education Funding Council for England, 2005; MacInnes 2009; 2015; Rice and Fairgrieve, 2001).
+Surveys of social science disciplines such as sociology (MacInnes, 2015; Williams et al., 2008) and politics (Adeney and Carey, 2009; MacInnes, 2015; Parker, 2010) have found a lack of quantitative methods training across most programmes.
+MacInnes (2015) analyses data from the Futuretrack survey, which followed the cohort of students entering UK higher education in 2005–2006, and confirms that a large majority of students in the social sciences outside of economics used numerical data only ‘a little’ at most in their degree.

-In an era in which the public has been subjected to campaigns of misinformation and there is widespread skepticism about science and the value of academic expertise, it is vitally important that undergraduates, particularly in the social sciences, are equipped with a basic level of statistical and information literacy as well as a the ability to carry out and critically analyse research (British Academy 2012, 2015).
-While quantitative methods teaching in the UK faces some serious challenges, there has been much more interest in and pedagogical research on how to overcome these challenges.
-The knowledge base on how to effectively teach quantitative skills in both an individual class, module or whole degree has become much more developed.
-This chapter will describe the obstacles to teaching quantitative methods and then summarise what sort of consensus appears in the professional literature on how to best teach and develop these skills.
+In an era in which the public has been subjected to campaigns of misinformation and there is widespread scepticism about science and the value of academic expertise, it is vitally important that undergraduates, particularly in the social sciences, are equipped with a basic level of statistical and information literacy as well as a the ability to carry out and critically analyse research (British Academy, 2012, 2015).
+While quantitative methods teaching in the UK faces some serious challenges, there has been much more interest in, and pedagogical research on, how to overcome these challenges.
+The knowledge base on how to effectively teach quantitative skills in either an individual class, module or whole degree has become much more developed.
+This chapter will describe the obstacles to teaching quantitative methods and then summarise what sort of consensus appears in the professional literature on how best to teach and develop these skills.

 In response to the ongoing concerns over the quantitative skills in higher education, a range of initiatives have taken place over the past two decades to support this teaching.
 The UK’s Economic and Social Research Council (ESRC) has funded a range of teaching innovation projects on quantitative methods (many from the first stage are included in Payne and Williams (2011)).
 The Quantitative Methods Initiative was set up in 2009 to further boost the status and quality of quantitative methods teaching in the UK.
 First, Professor John MacInnes, University of Edinburgh was appointed as Strategic Advisor for Quantitative Methods Training.
 Following his report (2009) on the state of quantitative methods teaching, the Q-Step programme was launched, which is a £19.5 million initiative funded by the Nuffield Foundation, ESRC and the Higher Education Funding Council England (HEFCE), designed to promote a ‘step-change’ in quantitative social science training.
-From 2013 to 2018, fifteen Q-Step Centres alongside three affiliate institutions were established at universities across the UK to support the development and delivery of specialist undergraduate programmes in quantitative methods.
+From 2013 to 2018, 15 Q-Step Centres alongside three affiliate institutions were established at universities across the UK to support the development and delivery of specialist undergraduate programmes in quantitative methods.
 Not only were new courses created, but specialist quantitatively trained staff were hired to support this teaching.
 Thus, the programme is intended to improve the quantity and quality of both staff and undergraduate students in quantitative methods.
 The difficulties faced in this area are widespread and well documented.